It was a long and rainy night. I plunged into a melancholy mood, in a desperate need for novelty, arcane knowledge, and literary inspiration.

 It’s an audiobook service where you can pick from several membership plans.
 These allow you to listen to fiction and non-fiction books on your mobile device, desktop, or laptop computer, as well as Alexa, Kindle, Google Home, etc. Of course, for this privilege, you would need to pay a monthly membership fee (more on that below).
 I found this to be a fantastic way to gain new knowledge or engage with literature.
 I already listened to 17 different titles, and I’m always pumped to get a new one.
 A Graham Greene novel narrated by Colin Firth?
 Simply unforgettable.
 To get audiobooks you have to pay with Audible credits (1 credit = 1 audiobook).
 But you can also buy audiobooks separately.

 The accepted payment methods are debit or credit card:

 - American Express

-Here’s an overview of the Audible pricing plans:
+Here’s an overview of the Audible subscription plans:

-- With Gold Monthly, you’ll get 1 credit per month. ($14.95/month) – That’s the one I’ve been using so far, but I’ll soon move to “Gold Annual” because it allows you to save $30 a year.
+- With a Gold Monthly subscription, you’ll get 1 Audible credit per month. ($14.95/month) – That’s the one I’ve been using so far, but I’ll soon move to “Gold Annual” because it allows you to save $30 a year.
 More on that later!